dk-liang/AutoScale/README.md

 # AutoScale_localization
-* An officical implementation of AutoScale localization-based method, you can find regression-based method from here.
+* An officical implementation of AutoScale localization-based method, you can find regression-based method from [here](https://github.com/dkliang-hust/AutoScale_regression).
-* [AutoScale](https://arxiv.org/abs/1912.09632) proposes a simple yet effective Learning to Scale (L2S) module to cope with signiﬁcant scale variations in both regression and localization<br />
+* [AutoScale](https://arxiv.org/abs/1912.09632) proposes a simple yet effective Learning to Scale (L2S) module to cope with signiﬁcant scale variations in both regression and localization.<br />

 # Structure
 ```